leethomason/OpenSaber/readme.md

 ### Emitter Electronics
 Basic, but hard to miniturize, circuit.
 It is documented in ledControl.txt.
-I had it custom printed at PCBExpress - a fab file emmitter.pcb is provided.
+I had it custom printed at PCBExpress - a fab file is provided in the 'circuits' sub-directory.

 The parts of the circuit are:

 1. Capacitor for buffering power to the LEDs.
 2. PWM boost from logic current to power current for controller the LED color.
    A MOSFET, de-ring resister, tie down resister, and LED power control